Learning the Crystal Structure Genome for Property Classification: Methodology

-The network architecture capable of solving this problem is elegant in its simplicity as depicted in \autoref{fig:fig2}.
-Inspired by PointNet, we use 1-dimensional (1D) convolutional layers with filter size 1 to extract features from the primitive point cloud data.
-Each feature column, i.e., Cartesian coordinates and intensity, is treated as one input channel, and the filters convolve over all points in each channel, then are summed over the input channels to obtain newly learned output channels.
-After a few layers of 1D convolution, the model learns the position-intensity relationship of different points, whose output features should be invariant to rotation of the Cartesian coordinates of input points (e.g., distance to origin).
-This step only involves operations within each individual point.
-No point-point communications are made (owing to the size of filter being 1), hence preserving permutation invariance.
-Now, the learned material representation becomes a tensor of shape ($n$, $m$), where $m$ is a hyper-parameter indicating the number of embedding dimension.
+The network architecture capable of solving this problem is elegant in its simplicity as depicted in \autoref{fig:fig3}.
+Inspired by PointNet, we first extract pointwise features using multilayer perceptrons (MLPs), where each feature column, i.e., Cartesian coordinates and intensity, is treated as one input channel, and the filters mix over features from different channels.
+We apply batch normalization and dropout to the MLP layers as regularization.
+After pointwise feature extraction, the model learns the position-intensity relationship of different points, whose output features should be invariant to rotation of the Cartesian coordinates of input points (e.g., distance to origin).
+The aforementioned steps only involve operations within each individual point, in other words, no point-point communications are made, hence preserving permutation invariance.
+Now, the learned material representation becomes a tensor of shape ($n$, $m$), where $m$ is a hyperparameter indicating the number of embedding dimension.
 (We use $m=1024$ for all classification tasks.)